pezhmanghavami/pezhmanghavami/README.md

 ## Hi there!

-I'm Pezhman Ghavami Front-End Engineer specializing in Web Applications and the reactive web, with more than 4 years of experience shipping awesome products.
+I'm Pezhman Ghavami a Front-End Engineer specializing in Web Applications and the reactive web, with more than 4 years of experience shipping awesome products.

 Obsessed with application performance, user experience and simplicity.